xulaus/xulaus.github.io/posts/ruby2wasm/2023-06-10-hello-world.md

 ---
 I’ve been interested in exploring compilers and WebAssembly (WASM) for a while now.
 I figured that the best way to really understand how compilers and WASM work is to build one.

 This project won’t be a serious effort to create a production-ready compiler, so I'll be avoiding serious optimisations or hooking into LLVM.
-As I understand it, some wasm runtimes are capable of optimisation passes before running anyway.
+As I understand it, some WASM runtimes are capable of optimisation passes before running anyway.

 ### Prior Art
 There are a few existing projects that run Ruby code in a bytecode context.

 * The official Ruby interpreter can be compiled to WASM, as can some alternative interpreters such as Artichoke.
 These can then be used to read and run ruby code as normal.
-* [mRuby's mrbc](https://github.com/mruby/mruby): `mrbc` compiles Ruby to a non WASM bytecode which can then be executed using mRuby's interpreter.
+* [mRuby](https://github.com/mruby/mruby): mRuby has a executable called `mrbc` which compiles Ruby to a non WASM bytecode which can then be executed using an interpreter.
-* [RLang](https://github.com/ljulliar/rlang) (not that R lang): RLang is a subset of Ruby, and also a compiler for that subset that translates to WASM.
+* [RLang](https://github.com/ljulliar/rlang) (not that RLang): RLang is a subset of Ruby, and also a compiler for that subset that translates to WASM.

 The aim would be closest to RLang, however RLang does provide extensions to ruby to allow for typing where as I will not.
 ## Hello World By Hand